zenobi-us/opencode-background/README.md

 ## Considerations

-- Tasks are tracked in-memory and reset between OpenCode sessions
+- Tasks are tracked in-memory
 - Output is captured for the last 100 lines
 - Tasks can be in states: `pending`, `running`, `completed`, `failed`, `cancelled`
+- ALL tasks are killed when OpenCode closes

 ## Contributing